dotnet/roslyn/Building-Testing-and-Debugging.md

 ```
 git checkout releases/Dev14CTP5
 ```

+Note: PRs will only be accepted from the master branch.

 ## Strong Name Verification
 Roslyn binaries are configured to be delay signed using the Microsoft strong name key.
 We are using a new technique to allow these assemblies to be loaded - currently 'fakesign' - these assemblies do not need to have strong name signing disabled to be loaded.
 However, they cannot be installed in the GAC neither can they be loaded from a partially trusted AppDomain.